ESPResSo++ 2.0: Advanced methods for multiscale molecular simulation: Adaptive resolution simulations

-ESPResSo++ has full support for the AdResS methodology, and the ESPResSo++ AdResS implementation has been used to simulate systems ranging from homogeneous fluids to biomolecules in solution \cite{Kreis2014,Kremer_JCP_2015-adresprot,Kreis2015,Kreis2016b,Kreis2016c,Fogarty2016,Kreis2017,Fogarty2017}.
+ESPResSo++ provides full support of the AdResS methodology, and the ESPResSo++ AdResS implementation has been used to simulate systems ranging from homogeneous fluids to biomolecules in solution \cite{Kreis2014,Kremer_JCP_2015-adresprot,Kreis2015,Kreis2016b,Kreis2016c,Fogarty2016,Kreis2017,Fogarty2017}.
 In the AdResS approach, the coupling of AT and CG models can take place via an interpolation on the level of either forces or energies.
 Force-interpolation AdResS was included in release 1.0 of ESPResSo++.
-Energy-interpolation (known as Hamiltonian- or H-AdResS), as well as the latest features are presented in the course of the article.
+Energy-interpolation (known as Hamiltonian- or H-AdResS), as well as the latest features are presented in this article.